 - Click Go —> Applications in the top menu item bar.

-- Click red close button to close the dialog, it will popup a dialog to ask you to save the service.
+- Click the red close button to close the dialog, it will popup a dialog to ask you to save the service.
 Input Copy Path in the Save service as input box and click Save button.

-- Now right click any file or folder, you can see the Copy Path menu item in the menu list Services sub menu.
+- Now right-click any file or folder, you can see the Copy Path menu item in the menu list Services sub-menu.

 2. Delete Service Menu Item In Right Click Menu List.

 If you want to delete the menu item just added, please follow the below steps.

 - Open macOS Finder, click Go —> Go to Folder… menu item, input

 ~/Library/Services/in the popup dialog Go to the folder input text box, click the Go button.